 If you were previously self-employed, for example, you might already have a personal pension and see no reason to change it.
 But this still isn’t a very good reason, because what you don’t get with a personal pension are any employer contributions.
-And as these too attract tax relief, you’re missing out on not one but two lots of free money, from your employer and from the government.
+So you're missing out on another load of free money.

 It’s possible you’ve won the lottery or inherited the family pile.
 But seeing as it takes more effort to opt out than it does to stay enrolled, it’s hard to see why you’d want to do this.
 After all, you can always give the extra cash to a good cause.